trailofbits/test-fuzz/README.md

                                   reset all targets, use --reset-all
       --resume                    Resume target's last fuzzing session
+      --run-until-crash           Stop fuzzing once a crash is found --slice <SECONDS>           If there are not sufficiently many cpus to fuzz all targets simultaneously, fuzz them in intervals of <SECONDS> [default:
+                                  1200]
-      --run-until-crash           Stop fuzzing once a crash is found --slice <SECONDS>           When there are not sufficiently many cpus to fuzz all targets concurrently, fuzz them in intervals of <SECONDS> [default: 1200] --test <NAME>               Integration test containing fuzz target --timeout <TIMEOUT>         Number of seconds to consider a hang when fuzzing or replaying (equivalent to -- -t <TIMEOUT * 1000> when fuzzing)
+      --test <NAME>               Integration test containing fuzz target --timeout <TIMEOUT>         Number of seconds to consider a hang when fuzzing or replaying (equivalent to -- -t <TIMEOUT * 1000> when fuzzing)